c-wygoda/tle-sat/.github/NOTES.md

 ### [Tag and Release](./workflows//tag-n-release.yml)

 On merge, commitizen will create a new tag based on the conventional commits and update the [changelog](../CHANGELOG.md).
 A Github release based on the tag and changelog is also created.

 ## Actions

 ### [Bootstrap](./actions/bootstrap/action.yml)

-Custom action to install poetry, set up python - with caching - and create the virtual env containing the project dependencies.
+Custom action to install uv, set up python - with caching - and create the virtual env containing the project dependencies.

 ### [Pre-Commit](./actions/pre-commit/action.yml)

 Custom action to run pre-commit and caching the pre-commit env based on the config file.

 [create-github-app]: https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app